No active players are eligible to be on this list!

 In 1969, Gino Marchetti was selected by the Pro Football Hall of Fame as the greatest defensive end in pro football history.
 He played in the NFL for 15 outstanding seasons, spanning 1952-1966.
 Gino was selected to the Pro Bowl eleven times and was an All-Pro ten times.
 Marchetti helped lead the Colts to two NFL titles.
 He was inducted into the Pro Football Hall of Fame in 1972.

 Butkus was one of the most feared players in NFL history.
 Butkus was also an eight-time All-Pro selection.
 Injuries cut his career short, after nine incredible years.
+Check out the top sports betting sites for betting on Football!

 Greene was selected to ten Pro Bowls and received All-Pro honors eight times.
 He was also named NFL Defensive Player of the Year in 1972 and 1974.
 Green was quite simply the greatest defensive tackle in NFL history.

-Lott early in his career was an outstanding Cornerback and later on made the switch to safety and became if not the greatest safety of all-time at the very worst he is in the top 3.
+Lott early in his career as an outstanding Cornerback and later on made the switch to safety and became if not the greatest safety of all-time at the very worst he is in the top 3.

 Reggie White was credited with 198.5 sacks, second all-time to Bruce Smith.
 White also was twice named the NFL Defensive Player of the Year.
 Known for his tenacious pass rush from the defensive end position, Reggie White earned Pro Bowl and All-Pro honors in 13 out of his 15 NFL seasons.
 If the Packers had not signed White you could make a very strong case that QB Brett Favre never wins a Super Bowl.